oldschoolgg/obdocs/skills/firemaking/wintertodt.md

 ## Boosts

 * Up to 10% for your Woodcutting level (0.1% each level)
-* Up to 37.5% food reduction for warm clothing
+* Up to 37.5% food reduction for warm clothing equipped in the skilling setup

 ## Warm Clothing

-While optional, it is highly advised to wear **at least 4 pieces** of warm clothing to reduce your food consumption by up to 37.5%.
+While optional, it is highly advised to wear **at least 4 pieces** of warm clothing in your skilling setup to reduce your food consumption by up to 37.5%.
 This will take your food consumption down from 160hp/kill, to 100hp/kill.
 The easiest warm gear you can obtain on the bot is Clue hunter, to do this see [Crack The Clue](../../miscellaneous/crack-the-clue.md).
 Warm clothes can be a combination of anything from the following list:

 <details>